 Throat snoring can be the loudest — and the worst of all.
 It’s caused by sleep apnea, which means you stop breathing several times during the night, followed by periods of loud snoring and gasping for air.

-This condition happens when the muscles and soft tissue in the throat are too relaxed, leading to throat blockage and lack of oxygen to the lungs.
-Throat snoring appears in every sleeping position, and the snoring follows no pattern.
+This condition happens when the muscles and soft tissue in the throat are too relaxed, leading to throat blockage and a lack of oxygen to the lungs.
+Throat snoring appears in every sleeping position and follows no pattern.

 Sleep apnea has been linked to obesity, diabetes, high blood pressure and stroke.